adams60304/LaTeX_templates/README.md

 - `report` (in `report_template.tex`)
 - `beamer` (in `beamer_template.tex`)

-Before using the above headers, please download the following auxiliary files:
+Before using the above headers, please download the following auxiliary files (in `auxiliaries`):
 - `math_operators_and_terminologies.tex`
 - `index_style.ist`